grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

   Assert.Contains(order, allOrders);
 }
 ```

 Note that we do not clean the fake database object, since we create a fresh one each time the test is run.
 The test will also be much quicker now.
-What's more, we can now easily write a test for an exception situation.
+What's more, we can now easily write a test for the error case.
 How?
 Just make another fake object, implemented like this:

 ```csharp
 public class ExplodingOrderDatabase : OrderDatabase